Technigo/project-movies/README.md

 ## The problem

 We started this task by doing a sketch of the pages and the different components in Figma.
-We were planning to make alot of components, but we later on discovered that it was just to overcomplicate things and felt unneccesarry so we kept it simple and clean instead.
+We did the sketch with only to pages and 2 components but it ended up being 8 components in total.
+This was a fun project!

 ## View it live